Blaine Robison, M.A.

 ● "Playing the harlot" with Moab at Baal-Peor and bowing down to their gods (Num 25:1-5; Ps 106:28-29).

-10 Therefore "I was disgusted with that generation, and said, 'Always they go astray in their heart; moreover they have not known my ways.'"
+10 Therefore "I was angry with that generation, and said, 'Always they go astray in their heart; moreover they have not known my ways.'"

 my: Grk. egō, pronoun of the first person. ways: pl. of Grk. ho hodos, with the focus on the concept of going the word typically has the sense of a route for traveling, hence a way, a road or a highway.
 It can also refer to the act of traveling; journey, way, trip.
 Then, hodos is used fig. of conduct or a manner of life (cf. 1Cor 12:31; Jas 1:8).
-In the LXX hodos occurs frequently and is used to render 18 Hebrew equivalents, but mostly Heb. derek (SH-1070), a way, road, or journey (Ps 1:6) (DNTT 3:937).
-The plural form "ways of God" refer to the commandments, statutes and laws revealed from the beginning that set forth the standards for living in a manner that pleases God (cf. Job 23:12; Gen 18:19; 26:5; Ex 18:20).
+In the LXX hodos occurs frequently and is used to translate 18 different Hebrew words, but mostly Heb. derek (SH-1070), a way, road, or journey (Ps 1:6) (DNTT 3:937).
+The plural form "ways of God" refer to divine expectations revealed from the beginning that set forth the standards for living in a manner that pleases God (cf. Job 23:12; Gen 18:19; 26:5; Ex 18:20).

 The ways of God may also be summarized by the two great commandments to love God and to love neighbor.
-The Israelites knew God's expectations in that they knew about the divine commandments that had existed since creation.
+The Israelites knew God's moral will in that they knew about the divine commandments that had existed since creation.
 Then God's commandments were repeated and expanded at Sinai.
 But, the Israelites did not internalize or embrace God ways as a personal lifestyle.
-That is why the promise of the New Covenant is that God would write His laws on the hearts of His people (Jer 31:33).
+Thus, the promise of the New Covenant is that God would write His laws on the hearts of His people (Jer 31:33).

-11 "As I swore in my wrath, 'They shall not enter into my resting place.'"
+11 "As I swore in my wrath, 'They shall not enter into my rest.'"

 Source: Psalm 95:11; LXX Psalm 94:11.

 in: Grk. en, prep. my: Grk. egō, pronoun of the first person. wrath: Grk. orgē means anger, indignation or wrath.
 In the Besekh orgē is used of human anger (Eph 4:31; 1Tim 2:8; Jas 1:19-20), but primarily divine wrath at the end of the age (Matt 3:7; Rom 2:5; Eph 2:3; 1Th 1:10; Heb 3:11; Rev 6:16).
-Orgē depicts a settled anger that proceeds from an internal disposition which steadfastly opposes someone or something based on extended personal exposure, i.e. solidifying what the beholder considers wrong, unjust or evil (HELPS).
+Orgē depicts a settled anger that proceeds from an internal disposition, solidifying what the beholder considers wrong, unjust or evil (HELPS).
 In the LXX orgē is used to translate eight different Hebrew words for anger (DNTT 1:108).
 In this verse of the LXX orgē translates Heb. aph (SH-639), nostril, nose, face, anger (BDB 60).
 The anatomical term is used for anger because of the change in facial features that occurs from the emotion of anger.

 Included in the extensive list of people excluded the Sages declared "The generation of the wilderness have no share in the future world and will not stand in the last judgment.
 As it is written, 'in this wilderness they shall be consumed, and there they shall die'" (Sanhedrin 11:2).
 This was the view of Rabbi Akiba (AD 50–135), the father of Rabbinic Judaism.
 Fruchtenbaum takes a different view.
 He contends that the divine judgment was only physical, not spiritual.
 That is, God had decreed that the rebellious Israelites would perish in the wilderness and not live to see the promised land.
 In addition, he says, "Numbers 14:20 does say that the people repented; it even goes on to say that God forgave the sin."